SanjayCheekati/puretext/README.md

-# 🔒 Privatetext
+# 🔒 Puretext

 **Your secure, encrypted notepad in the cloud.**

-Privatetext is a privacy-first note-taking app that keeps your thoughts, ideas, and sensitive information completely secure.
+Puretext is a privacy-first note-taking app that keeps your thoughts, ideas, and sensitive information completely secure.
 With military-grade encryption happening right in your browser, your data stays yours - always.

 ---

-## 🎯 Why Privatetext?
+## 🎯 Why Puretext?

 ### For Students
 - 📚 **Study Notes**: Keep lecture notes, research, and study materials organized and accessible from any device